Interval Multiplicities of Persistence Modules: Preliminaries

+In the above, notice the difference of $p$ and $\sfP$, and also the positions of $i, j$ and $[m], [n]$.
+This formulation makes it possible to unify all various cases of formulas \eqref{eq:formula-d_M(V_I)-general-non-inj} by using empty matrices. \end{rmk}

+We cite the following from \cite[Lemma~4.8]{asashiba2024interval} including its proof for the convenience of the reader.
 For any $C, M \in \mod A$, the following lemma makes it possible to compute the dimension of $\Hom_{A}(C,M)$ by using a projective presentation of $C$ and the module structure of $M$.
 Later we will mainly apply this to the case where $C$ is a term of the almost split sequence starting from an interval module $V_I$ for some $I \in \bbI$.

 \begin{lem} Let $C, M \in \mod A$.
 Assume that $C$ has a projective presentation